 Living wage differs from minimum wage, which is mandated by law to keep employees above the poverty level in their area.
 However, often the minimum wage is not enough to provide one with adequate means to live.
 Therefore, a living wage will give you a more accurate idea of what you need to earn to live comfortably in an area.

-The living wage in Edmonton is $18.10, which is slightly less than in Calgary where the living wage is $18.60.
-However, the minimum wage for the province is only $15.00, so anyone actually earning the minimum wage would have challenges in making their wages last.
+The living wage in Edmonton is $22.25, which is less than in Calgary where the living wage is $23.70.
+However, the minimum wage for the province is only $15.00, so anyone earning the minimum wage would find it challenging to make their wages last.

 Taxes